The below information is a small snippet out of our Maintenance and Instruction manual.

 Please keep us updated of the work that you produce, we look forward to hearing from you.

 The printing press pressure is set by adjusting the tommy bars.
 Left to loosen and right to tighten.
-Your bearings are no maintenance bearings so when the press is moved, the oil impregnated insert self oils the bearings, so there is no need for oiling or greasing your press.
-If you purchased a press from us before 2019 your press will have bearings that need greasing every 6 months or so depending on how much you use your machine just put bearing grease or spray WD-40 Specialist High performance White Lithium Grease 400ml,on the shaft and bearing and then move the roller left and right and turn several times.
+Your bearings are no maintenance bearings (2019 onwards) so when the press is moved, the oil impregnated insert self oils the bearings.
+If you purchased a press from us before 2019 your press will have bearings that need greasing every 6 months or so depending on how much you use your machine just put bearing grease on the shaft and bearing and then turn it several times.
 Do not use WD40 as this is white spirit based and will eventually evaporate.
-We suggest you use bearing grease or WD-40 Specialist High performance White Lithium Grease 400ml,

-The press bed is made from steel and marine ply.
+The standard press bed is made from steel and marine ply.
 Your steel surface on the bed is lacquered with clear lacquer which allows the surface to be wiped clean after printing.
 It has two safety stops on the bed also to make sure it does not fall out when printing.